 SUMMARY OF PRODUCT CHARACTERISTICS

 1 NAME OF THE MEDICINAL PRODUCT

+Furosemide 20 mg Tablets

 Furosemide 40 mg Tablets

 2 QUALITATIVE AND QUANTITATIVE COMPOSITION

+Each tablet contains 20 mg of Furosemide

+Excipient(s) with known effect: Each tablet contains 52.5mg lactose monohydrate

 Each tablet contains 40 mg of Furosemide

-Excipient(s):
+Excipient(s) with known effect: Each tablet contains 105mg lactose monohydrate

+For the full list of excipients, see section 6.1

+3 PHARMACEUTICAL FORM

+Tablet

+Round, white to off-white tablet embossed 'F 20' on one side and ''BL'' on the other side.

-Each tablet contains 105mg lactose monohydrate For the full list of excipients, see section 6.1 3 PHARMACEUTICAL FORM Tablet Round, white to off-white tablet embossed 'F 40' on one side ('F' and '40' seperated by scoreline) and "BL" on the other side.
+Round, white to off-white tablet embossed 'F 40' on one side ('F'and '40' separated by scoreline) and 'BL' on the other side.

 The scoreline is only to facilitate breaking for ease of swallowing and not to divide into equal doses.

-4 CLINICAL PARTICULARS 4.1 Therapeutic indications Furosemide is a potent diuretic with rapid action.
+4 CLINICAL PARTICULARS

+4.1 Therapeutic indications

+Furosemide is a potent diuretic with rapid action.